devdinc/skripts/docs/testframework.md

 The framework guarantees that:

-* Tests are isolated by themselves
+* Test execution state is isolated per test
 * Registration is implicit and deterministic
 * Autorun and manual execution are distinguishable
 * Failures are recorded even in non-halting mode